tonytvo/blog-generator/content/blog/value-investing-summary/index.md

   - [Earnings Power value (EPV) Stock valuation How-to](https://www.oldschoolvalue.com/stock-analysis/earnings-power-value-epv/)
   - As a note, Enron had great earnings all the way up to its collapse but FCF foretold the troubles long before the scandal surfaced.
 - Value investors consider the three sources of intrinsic value to be the reproduction cost of the company's assets, the current earnings power of any franchise, and the value of its earnings growth within that franchise.
 The most difficult aspect to value is the worth of future earnings growth
+- In its simples terms, value investing is the process of calculating the fundamental value of a security, comparing this value to the market price and buying if the value is sufficiently higher than the price to provide a cushion against risk.
+Value investors are not, repeat not:
+  - Technicians, who look only at price movement patterns, ignoring fundamental value.
+  - Macro-fundamental, or top-down investors, who try to read and predict the market’s response to broad economic events but do not usually scrutinize individual stocks.
+  - Price and earnings forecasters, who estimate future earnings based on various factors and buy when their estimate beats the market’s estimate, implied in the market price.
+- Value investing demands two virtues: humility and patience.
+Value investors have to know what they know and know what they don’t know.
+The best tend to specialize in one area and develop a real understanding of its economics, since a big, meaningful gap exists between "undervalued" and "cheap."
+Value investors have to wait until a real bargain comes along.
+When they find and buy it, they have to wait until the market recognizes the fundamental value and the market price adjusts.
+Both waits may be long
 ## search strategy
 - "every time you sell stock, someone else is buying that security. **One person on one side of the trade is always wrong**"
 - **You have to know what you know and what you don't know**